Cause of death for child found in suitcase determined - NewsBreak

 The investigation began after a mushroom hunter called 911 after finding the body near a heavily wooded area in Washington County, 80 feet from Holder Road.

-The child was found in a suitcase with prominent Las Vegas logos wrapped around it.Child found dead in Indiana was stuffed into a suitcase
+The child was found in a suitcase with prominent Las Vegas logos wrapped around it.Boy’s body found in suitcase in Indiana: What we know

 Autopsy and toxicology reports were released on Friday, revealing that the child died due to an “electrolyte imbalance” due to “viral gastroenteritis”.

-However, the report states that there was an “absence of significant traumatic injuries”, and that there was “no anatomical cause of death”, according to a release from the Indiana State Police.What we know about the boy whose body was found in a suitcase in southern Indiana
+However, the report states that there was an “absence of significant traumatic injuries”, and that there was “no anatomical cause of death”, according to a release from the Indiana State Police.‘McMad’: Florida woman wanted after tantrum, twerking at McDonald’s

 Detectives still say that they have no leads regarding whether the child was alive when put inside the suitcase.
 However, investigators believe that the child was around 5 years old and is described as a young black male, approximately four feet tall, and has a slim build and a short haircut.